http://www.bushair.co.za

 We also have overnight accomodation available to pilots or your can pitch a tent next to your aircraft.
 Contact us prior to your arrival for any reservations.

-STATUS OF AIRFIELD: Official Barberton Airfield.
-Private owned.
+STATUS OF AIRFIELD: Private airfield.
+PPR.
 Land at your own risk and discretion.
-Indemnity form Email: mail@bushair.co.za Tel: 082 490 5721
+Indemnity form Email: Tel:

 CO-ORDINATES: S25º43'051 - E030º58'515.
 Aviation sectional chart.